CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

 **A**. **Breadth-first**

 While creating the EB-AVD-HP host pool, we selected the load balancing method as *Breadth-first*.
-Now we are going to log in to Desktop App created on EB-AVD-HP with both users simultaneously and see the user distribution.
+Now, we are going to log in to the Desktop App created on EB-AVD-HP with both users simultaneously and see the user distribution.

 1. Paste the below-mentioned link in your browser in the **JumpVM** and enter your **credentials** to login.